 Religion in politics is a contested field even without taking its affective and emotional dynamics into account.
 But exactly this was the aim of our workshop “Affect, Politics, and Religion” (held by Ricarda Ameling, Aletta Diefenbach and Antje Kahl) that took place at the end of July 2022, for which a group of young academics from all over the world gathered in the Westfjords of Iceland.
 In this picturesque and isolated region, we discussed how theories of affect and emotion can help us better understand current forms of religion, populism, racism and other inequalities, and how we can study them empirically.

-In this new blog series, three participants of the workshop share their impressions and thoughts on affect, politics and religion.
+In this new blog series, two participants of the workshop share their impressions and thoughts on affect, politics and religion.

 Part One by Nezihat Bakar

 I would like to share some reflections on the workshop “Affect, Politics, and Religion”, drawing on how I experienced racist discourse, traveling from one European country to another (Iceland, Norway, Austria).
 Even though the workshop intellectually inspired and stimulated me in many ways, it is not comparable to the impression it left on me on a very personal, affective level.
 This might not be surprising since I am a doctoral candidate researching racism and discrimination.
 I am also a woman with a Muslim Turkish background, confronted with the racist narrative of Islamization in everyday life, in the Norwegian and other European contexts.

 Affect is relational.
 Without making a distinction, I would argue that both affect and emotions mean immediate bodily reactions to what is happening around us.
 In the words of Greg Seigworth (2020, p.87), “affect arrives at every moment of contact, of body-world encounters”.
 It’s a matter of how we come into contact with the world, the bodily registers of affecting and being affected as we come together and connect with each other, and a shared sense or feeling of us that appears.